brianglass/anastasis/files/syn-sep01.md

 For athletes three the pyre a ladder strange,
 By which they climbed to heaven’s broad expanse.

-On the same day, Commemoration of the holy Martyrs Petronios, CharitinÃª, ZÃ¡rbelos (or Sarbelos), ThathouÃ©l and BebaÃ­a.
+On the same day, Commemoration of the holy Martyrs Petronios, Charitinê, Zárbelos (or Sarbelos), Thathouél and Bebaía.

 **Verses**
 Bebaia slain and Thathouel as well,